 Death toll set to rise after earthquake causes destruction across Myanmar

-A powerful earthquake has rocked Myanmar, causing extensive damage across a wide swathe of one of the world’s poorest countries and prompting officials to warn that the initial death toll of 144 is likely to rise.
+A powerful earthquake has rocked Myanmar, causing extensive damage across a wide swathe of one of the world’s poorest countries and prompting officials to warn that the initial death toll of more than 140 is likely to rise.

-In neighbouring Thailand, at least 10 died in Bangkok, where a high-rise building under construction collapsed.
+In neighbouring Thailand, at least six died in Bangkok, where a high-rise building under construction collapsed.

-In Thailand, authorities in Bangkok said 10 people were killed, 16 injured and 101 missing from three construction sites, including the high-rise.
+In Thailand, authorities in Bangkok said six people were killed, 22 injured, and 101 were missing from three construction sites, including the high-rise.

 The 7.7 magnitude quake struck at midday, with an epicentre near Mandalay, Myanmar ’s second-largest city.
 Aftershocks followed, one of them measuring a strong 6.4 magnitude.